 2. Create your slides

 Just like when you are creating a presentation you should keep your slides clutter-free.
 This is even more important when you are creating a video ad.
-Insert pictures and perhaps also video to the slides so that it’s not just text.
+Insert pictures and perhaps also a video to the slides so that it’s not just text.
 Add animations and slide transitions to your presentation to add movement to your video.
 The “Wipe” animation with “Effect Options/ Direction” set “From Left” is quite effective to show text being written on the slide.

 3. Add music

-In order to capture the viewers’ attention it helps to add music to your video.
+In order to capture the viewers’ attention, it helps to add music to your video.
 You can purchase royalty-free music on the Internet for about $10 that you can use in your video ad.
 Insert the audio file to the first slide of the presentation.
 Mark the option, “Play across slides” to play the music throughout the duration of the video.
-Depending on the music you’ve selected, you might have to make it shorter using the “Trim audio” tool, or choose to fade out the music when the video ends.
+Depending on the music you’ve selected, you might have to make it shorter using the “Trim audio” tool or choose to fade out the music when the video ends.

 If you have animated objects on your first slide you should check to make sure that the music audio file is the first animated object on the slide.
 If you set it to Start “With Previous”, the music will start playing as soon as you start the presentation.